MohammedKamalAlsyd/TimJS/README.md

-TrackJS
+TimJS
 =======

-TrackJS is a comprehensive browser-based tool designed to help users understand and improve their online behavior.
+TimJS is a comprehensive browser-based tool designed to help users understand and improve their online behavior.
 By tracking time spent on different websites, analyzing social media interactions, and providing A/B testing capabilities, TrackJS offers valuable insights for productivity and time management.

 Core Functionality
 ------------------